hashblock/solana-cli-program-template/tests/README.md

 cargo build-bpf
 cd ..
 ```
+* Tests: The idea of the integration tests is to offer modularized scenarios.
+These are represented by the different modules in the `tests/` folder.

 ## Scenarios
 The following describe the individual modules and intent:
 1. `tests/full.rs` (a.k.a. no-batteries-required) - Integration tests that automatically loads `solana-test-validator`, the sample programs and any external keys.
 Each tests included in `full.rs`, in effect, run with a new clean *ledger* each time a test is run.
 Includes both positive and negative testing.